saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 With all this and a few other methods, we rewrote the test suite while solving the previous limitations.

-### Progress status

-At the time of writing, the test suite has been completely rewritten!
-The original test suite had more than 7400 lines split between 225 files.
-This rewrite includes more than 92% of the original test suite, the exception being the granular tests.
-We judged that it would take too much time to rewrite all of them accurately, especially because NFSv4 ACLs are really complicated (there is no written standard to check the expected behavior, we have to rely on the implementations) and the tests are actually incomplete.
-Some tests still need to be merged and we're refactoring the error tests, but most of the work is done.

 ### What's new?

 #### Isolation